 If the referred defendant is found eligible, the Program Coordinator shall be responsible for attending the "Report" date in front of the referring judge.
-The Program Coordinator shall consult with the attorney, defendant and referring Jiudge to confirm the decision to transfer the case to the Mental Health Docket.
-The referring judge shall sign an "Entry Directing Transfer of Case eto the Mental Health Docket" and the Program Coordinator shall be responsible for filing the Entry and setting a date on the Mental Health Docket.
-The transferred case shall be randomly assigned to one of the three two general division Common Pleas judges designated to hear cases assigned to the Mental Health Docket.
+The Program Coordinator shall consult with the attorney, defendant and referring Judge to confirm the decision to transfer the case to the Mental Health Docket.
+The referring judge shall sign an "Entry Directing Transfer of Case to the Mental Health Docket" and the Program Coordinator shall be responsible for filing the Entry and setting a date on the Mental Health Docket.
+The transferred case shall be randomly assigned to one of the three general division Common Pleas judges designated to hear the Mental Health Docket.
 The Program Coordinator shall provide the defendant with a date to report to the appropriate Mental Health Docket Judge.
-Should a defendant subsequently decide not to participate before they have entered a plea or signed the participation agreement, or unsuccessfully terminates the program, the case shall remain on the regular docket of the assigned Mental Health Docket Judge.
+Should a defendant subsequently decide not to participate before they have entered a plea or signed the participation agreement the case shall remain on the regular docket of the assigned Mental Health Docket Judge.